SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: advance the cursor before the indicated unprocessed item.
 - Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
   - index: integer index before which to move the cursor (one-past-the-end index allowed) (as an integer).
 - Response payload: a `null` value.
-- Error payload: optional source code location for the error (as an instance of the `CommandError` object).
+- Error payload: optional source code location for the error (as either `null` or an instance of the `CommandError` object).
 - Failure mode: recoverable failure.

 ### `clear_suffix`

 - Description: remove all unprocessed commands from the document.
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: a `null` value.
+- Error payload: a `null` value.
+- Failure mode: recoverable failure.

+### `clone`

+- Description: clones the given cursor.
+- Arguments (in order, or named):
+  - cursor: the cursor to clone (as an integer).
+- Response payload: the name of the new cursor (as an integer).
+- Error payload: the cursor does not exist (as a `null` value).
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `commit`

 - Description: write the current document contents to the file.
 - Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
   - include_suffix: indicate whether he suffix should be included (as a boolean).
 - Response payload: a `null` value.
+- Error payload: a `null` value.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `compile`

 - Description: compile the current contents of the file with `rocq compile`.
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: an instance of the `CompileResult` object.
+- Error payload: a `null` value.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `cursor_index`

 - Description: gives the index at the cursor.
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: an integer.
+- Error payload: a `null` value.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `doc_prefix`

 - Description: gives the list of all processed commands, appearing before the cursor.
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: a list where each element is an instance of the `PrefixItem` object.
+- Error payload: a `null` value.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `doc_suffix`

 - Description: gives the list of all unprocessed commands, appearing after the cursor.
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: a list where each element is an instance of the `SuffixItem` object.
+- Error payload: a `null` value.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `go_to`

 - Description: move the cursor right before the indicated item (whether it is already processed or not).
 - Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
   - index: integer index before which to move the cursor (one-past-the-end index allowed) (as an integer).
 - Response payload: a `null` value.
-- Error payload: optional source code location for the error (as an instance of the `CommandError` object).
+- Error payload: optional source code location for the error (as either `null` or an instance of the `CommandError` object).
 - Failure mode: recoverable failure.

 ### `has_suffix`

 - Description: indicates whether the document has a suffix (unprocessed items).
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: a boolean.
+- Error payload: a `null` value.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `insert_blanks`

 - Description: insert and process blanks at the cursor.
 - Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
   - text: text of the blanks to insert (as a string).
 - Response payload: a `null` value.
+- Error payload: a `null` value.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `insert_command`

 - Description: insert and process a command at the cursor.
 - Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
   - text: text of the command to insert (as a string).
 - Response payload: an instance of the `CommandData` object.
-- Error payload: an instance of the `CommandError` object.
+- Error payload: optional source code location for the error (as either `null` or an instance of the `CommandError` object).
 - Failure mode: recoverable failure.

 ### `load_file`

 - Description: adds the (unprocessed) file contents to the document (note that this requires running sentence-splitting, which requires the input file not to have syntax errors).
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: a `null` value.
 - Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
 - Failure mode: recoverable failure.